The Lambrechts-Stanley Model of Configuration Spaces

-When $M$ is a smooth complex projective variety, \textcite{Kriz1994} had previously shown that $\GG{H^{*}(M)}(k)$ is actually a rational CDGA model for $\Conf_{k}(M)$.
-The CDGA $\GG{H^{*}(M)}(k)$ is the $\mathsf{E}^{2}$ page of a spectral sequence of \textcite{CohenTaylor1978} that converges to $H^{*}(\Conf_{k}(M))$. \textcite{Totaro1996} has shown that for a smooth complex compact projective variety, the spectral sequence only has one nonzero differential.
-When $k = 2$, then $\GG{A}(2)$ is known to be a model of $\Conf_{2}(M)$ either when $M$ is $2$-connected \cite{LambrechtsStanley2004} or when $\dim M$ is even~\cite{CordovaBulens2015}.
-Lambrechts and Stanley conjecture that $\GG{A}(k)$ is a rational model of $\Conf_{k}(M)$ for any simply connected manifold~\cite{LambrechtsStanley2008}.
+\begin{coro}[{Corollary~\ref{cor.only-depends}}] For simply connected closed smooth manifolds, the real homotopy type of $M$ determines the real homotopy type of $\Conf_{k}(M)$. \end{coro}

-We prove this conjecture over $\R$ for manifolds of dimension at least $4$.
-This proves as a corollary that the real homotopy type of $\Conf_{k}(M)$ only depends on the real homotopy type of $M$ and its Poincaré duality.
+Over the past decades, attempts were made to solve the Lambrechts--Stanley conjecture, and results were obtained for special kinds of manifolds, or for low values of $k$.
+When $M$ is a smooth complex projective variety, Kriz~\cite{Kriz1994} had previously shown that $\GG{H^{*}(M)}(k)$ is actually a rational \abbr{CDGA} model for $\Conf_{k}(M)$.
+The \abbr{CDGA} $\GG{H^{*}(M)}(k)$ is the $\mathsf{E}^{2}$ page of a spectral sequence of Cohen--Taylor~\cite{CohenTaylor1978} that converges to $H^{*}(\Conf_{k}(M))$.
+Totaro~\cite{Totaro1996} has shown that for a smooth complex compact projective variety, the spectral sequence only has one nonzero differential.
+When $k = 2$, then $\GG{A}(2)$ was known to be a model of $\Conf_{2}(M)$ either when $M$ is $2$-connected~\cite{LambrechtsStanley2004} or when $\dim M$ is even~\cite{CordovaBulens2015}.